Khwaja Ahmad Abbas: Early life and education

-Abbas was born in Panipat, Undivided Punjab.
-He was born in the home of Altaf Hussain Hali, a student of Mirza Ghalib.
-His grandfather Khwaja Gulam Abbas was one of the chief rebels of the 1857 Rebellion movement, and the first martyr of Panipat to be blown from the mouth of a cannon.
-Abbas's father Ghulam-Us-Sibtain graduated from Aligarh Muslim University, was a tutor of a prince and a businessman, who modernised the preparation of Unani medicines.
-Abbas's mother, Masroor Khatoon, was the daughter of Sajjad Husain, an educator.

-Abbas attended Hali Muslim High School, which was established by his great grandfather, Hali.
+Abbas was born in Panipat, undivided Punjab.
+He attended Hali Muslim High School, which was established by his maternal grandfather, Hali.
 He was instructed to read the Arabic text of the Quran and matriculated at the age of fifteen.

 He gained a Bachelor of Arts degree in English literature in 1933 and a Bachelor of Laws degree in 1935 from Aligarh Muslim University.

+Illness and death

+Abbas suffered from a heart attack in the 60s, followed by another more serious heart attack, a paralytic stroke as well a on set accident injuring his legs, but he kept working till his death at the age of 72 on 1 June 1987.

 Career

+Journalism

-After leaving university, Abbas began his career as a journalist at the National Call, a New Delhi-based newspaper.
+After leaving university,K.A Abbas began his career as a journalist at the National Call, a New Delhi-based newspaper.
 Later while studying law in 1934, started Aligarh Opinion.

-He joined The Bombay Chronicle in 1935 as a political correspondent and later became a film critic for the newspaper.
+He joined The Bombay Chronicle in 1935 as a political correspondent and later, became a film critic for the newspaper.

 He entered films as a part-time publicist for Bombay Talkies in 1936, a production house owned by Himanshu Rai and Devika Rani, to whom he sold his first screenplay Naya Sansar (1941).

-While at The Bombay Chronicle, (1935–1947), he started a weekly column called 'Last Page', which he continued when he joined the Blitz magazine.
-"The Last Page", (‘Azad Kalam’ in the Urdu edition), became the longest-running political column in India's history (1935–87).
+While at The Bombay Chronicle (1935–1947), he started a weekly column called 'Last Page', which he continued when he joined the Blitz magazine.
+"The Last Page", ('Azad Kalam' in the Urdu edition) became the longest-running political column in India's history (1935–87).
 A collection of these columns was later published as two books.
-He continued to write for The Blitz and Mirror till his last days.
+He continued to write for The Blitz and Mirror until his last days.

-Meanwhile, he had started writing scripts for other directors, Neecha Nagar for Chetan Anand and Dr. Kotnis Ki Amar Kahani for V. Shantaram.